 10 Top Far Western US Region Schools for a Bachelor's in ME

-Stanford University is one of the best schools in the country for getting a bachelor's degree in mechanical engineering.
-Stanford is a large private not-for-profit university located in the large suburb of Stanford.
+Stanford University is one of the best schools in the United States for getting a bachelor's degree in mechanical engineering.
+Stanford is a large private not-for-profit university located in the suburb of Stanford.

-Mechanical Engineering bachelor's degree recipients from University of Southern California receive an earnings boost of about $10,145 above the typical income of mechanical engineering graduates.
+Mechanical Engineering bachelor's degree recipients from University of California - Berkeley get an earnings boost of about $9,288 over the average earnings of mechanical engineering majors.

-It's difficult to beat University of California - Los Angeles if you wish to pursue a bachelor's degree in mechanical engineering.
-Located in the large city of Los Angeles, UCLA is a public university with a fairly large student population.
+It's hard to beat University of California - Los Angeles if you want to pursue a bachelor's degree in mechanical engineering.
+Located in the city of Los Angeles, UCLA is a public university with a very large student population.

-Located in the city of Seattle, UW Seattle is a public university with a very large student population.
+Located in the city of Santa Clara, SCU is a private not-for-profit university with a moderately-sized student population.